zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 <br>

-**(3) Running the RPC Gateway Service**
+**(3) Running the GRPC Gateway Service**

-Switch to the RPC gateway service code directory and execute the following command:
+Switch to the grpc gateway service code directory and execute the following command:

 ```bash
 # Compile and run the service